asbjornh/vscode-module-templates/README.md

 ### file.name

 Required.
 A name for the file to create (with file extension).
 Supports replacement tokens (see below).
+This property can also be a path (in case you need to add sub folders).

 ### file.content